timcallow/datalad-slurm/README.md

 where `<output_files_or_dir>` are the expected outputs from the job, and `<slurm_submission_command>` is for example `sbatch submit_script`.
 Further optional command line arguments can be found in the documentation.

+Multiple jobs (including array jobs) can be scheduled sequentially.
+They are tracked in an SQLite database.
+Note that any open jobs must not have conflicting outputs with previously scheduled jobs.
+This is so that the outputs of each slurm run can be tracked to their correct

-To **finish** (i.e. post-process) a job that was previously scheduled and is since finished:
+To **finish** (i.e. post-process) these jobs (once they are complete), simply run:

-    datalad finish <commit_hash>

-where `<commit_hash>` is the commit hash of the previously scheduled job.
-Alternatively, to post-process all scheduled jobs, or all scheduled jobs since a certain commit, one can run

     datalad finish

-or
+Alternatively, to finish a particular scheduled job, run:

-    datalad finish --since=<since_commit_hash>
+    datalad finish <slurm_job_id>

-where `<since_commit_hash>` is the commit hash before all the entries in the `git log` that you want to consider.
+This will create a `[DATALAD SLURM RUN]` entry in the git log, analagous to a `datalad run` command.

 `datalad-slurm` will flag an error for any jobs which could not be post-processed, either because they are still running, or the job failed.
+These are not automatically cleared from the SQLite database.
+The output files should first be removed or manually added in git, before running

+    datalad finish --close-failed-jobs

+To clear the SQLite database.
+To inspect the current status of all open jobs (without saving anything in git), run:

+    datalad finish --list-open-jobs

 To **reschedule** a previously scheduled job: